 Substance Use Disorder

+Substance use disorder is diagnosed when a person’s use of alcohol or illegal drugs leads to severe mental and physical health issues.
+This can result in problems at work, school, or home and ruin close relationships with family and friends.
 Substance use disorder often occurs with mental health issues such as depression, attention deficit disorder, post-traumatic stress disorder, and other behavioral illnesses.
 It is difficult to determine if the substance use caused the mental illness or the other way around in many cases.
 In either case, substance use cannot be treated without considering cognitive and behavioral health disruptions.

 What does substance use disorder include?